-- Transcript for an accredited BA or BS degree in Art Education, or a BFA, BA or BS in a visual art degree program.
-These degrees must have a minimum of 24 semester hours of art/art history/ art education courses.
+- 1. Transcript for an accredited BA or BS degree in Art Education, or a BFA, BA or BS in a visual art degree program.
+These degrees must have a minimum of 24 semester hours of art/art history/art education courses.
 (Students with an undergraduate degree in a related discipline, such as Museum Studies or Art History, will be considered by the graduate committee based upon the relevancy of the student's transcript and the strength of the written statement). - 2.
-Portfolio Review.
-This requirement applies only to the students who are applying to the combined online/on campus program.
-This requirement does not apply to the online degree program applicants.
-Portfolio Review can include undergraduate and/or graduate studio work.
-The portfolio must include 15 professional quality slides or digital images on a CD.
-In most cases, graduate students cannot take a graduate level studio course unless the student has completed that studio at the undergraduate level or has demonstrated an equivalent proficiency.
-However, final decisions rest with the studio faculty and graduate committee. - All applicants must submit two letters of recommendation from individuals (not related to the applicant) who are familiar with and can attest to the student's professional qualities and academic potential. - 4.
-A current resume and a statement by the applicant elaborating the reasons for pursuing advanced studies in art education.
+All applicants must submit two letters of recommendation from individuals (not related to the applicant) who are familiar with and can attest to the student's professional qualities and academic potential.
+3. A current resume. - 4.
+A statement by the applicant elaborating the reasons for pursuing advanced studies in art education.
 The statement should be two to four pages in length using standard margins and font.